vedaloliver/Bioinformatics---Pattern-Recognition-/README.md

-# Bioinformatics Mini-Project: Pattern Recognition
+# Bioinformatics Mini-Project: Pattern recognition and the read alignment problem

-This was included a mini project in course number 4 of the "Genomic Data Science" MOOC.
+This was inspired by a set assignment given by the"Genomic Data Science" MOOC, offered by Johns Hopkins university.

-This mini-project functions by taking sequenced reads of a genome and running against a given reference genome, finding and returning the number of Matchces found.
+The taught module explained the read alignment problem in Bioinformtaics, and the ways the problem was algorithmically solved.
+I decided to combine aspects of the learned content with the wrapping of a small sequence of code which allows a user to independetly check for alignment rates of reads against a reference genome.

 ________________________________________________________________________________________________________________________________________________________________________________